qd-seg/quickdraw/src/api/README.md

 An example Dockerfile and .dockerignore is provided in `/example_docker/`.

+---

+The Flask server can now be run as described [in the root directory](/README.md).

 ## Testing Google Cloud Services without Flask
-Here is how to test the code outside of Flask:
+The cloud code can be tested outside of Flask.
+Please note this is only for development and is not intended for a production environment.
 - Upload a DICOM series into `dicom-images/`.
 Do not only upload one single layer.
 Upload an entire directory of DCM files, for example, `PANCREAS_XXXX/` (keeping all of its subfolders)
-- Go to `flask_helpers.py` and replace these variables as needed:
+- Go to the main function of `flask_helpers.py` and replace these variables as needed:
   - `COMPUTE_INSTANCE_NAME`: name of Google Compute instance.
 If it is None, a new instance will be created *(ex: myinstance-webserver-20241028191333)*.
   - `DICOM_SERIES_TO_PREDICT`: name of the folder in `dicom-images/` (not the path) to predict. *(ex: PANCREAS_XXXX)*
   - `DOCKER_MODEL_NAME`: name of docker image on Registry *(ex: organ-segmentation-model)*
 - `python3 flask_helpers.py`

-*Note: after running a prediction, the code will stop the Compute instance, but not delete it.*
+*Note: after running a prediction, the code will stop the Compute instance, but not delete it.
+When the Flask server is run, any unused instances will be deleted.*

 ## Issues
 - Only one user is able to run predictions on a single compute instance at the same time